grego360/sense-hat-mqtt/README.md

 ```

 Press the joystick in different directions and verify that JSON events are printed to the console.

+If you're experiencing duplicate joystick events (multiple events triggered by a single press):

+1. Increase the debounce time in `config.js` by setting a higher value for `joystickDebounceTime` (default is 300ms)
+2. You can also adjust the Python-level debouncing by modifying the `debounce_time` variable in `joystick_monitor.py`
+3. Make sure you're using the latest version of the sense-hat Python library

 ### MQTT Connection Issues